-In this project, students use the internet to find the average price of gasoline in each state.
-They then use Excel (or other data analysis software) and elementary descriptive statistics to analyze the data.
-Students are then asked to research hybrid vehicles and determine whether purchasing a new hybrid vehicle is more cost effective than purchasing a new vehicle of the same make and model that runs solely on gasoline.
-In other words, students address the open-ended question of whether the money saved on using less gasoline would compensate over the years for the higher purchase price of the hybrid model.
-Finally, students are asked to consider the broader question of whether hybrid vehicles are "worth" the extra monetary cost.
-Students are expected to present their computations and results via a visual display.
+In this project, students find the average price of gasoline in each state from the internet, and use Microsoft Excel (or other data analysis software) and elementary descriptive statistics to analyze the data.
+Students are then asked to research hybrid electric vehicles and determine whether purchasing a new hybrid vehicle is more cost effective than purchasing a new vehicle of the same make and model that runs solely on gasoline.
+In other words, students address the open-ended question of whether the money saved over the years by using less gasoline would compensate for the higher purchase price of the hybrid version of a car.
+Finally, students are asked to consider the broader societal question of whether hybrid vehicles are "worth" the extra monetary cost.
+Students are expected to present their computations and results via an oral presentation with an accompanying visual display.

 Gasoline and Hybrid Vehicle Project (Microsoft Word 2007 (.docx) 23kB Sep23 18)

 Teaching Notes and Tips